Art, Design, and Transmedia

 M.F.A., University of California, San Diego

 Annina's current research focuses on feminist technology.
-Specifically, she is interested in gender dynamics in technical work places.
+Specifically, she is interested in gender and tech in the work place.
 The goal of the research effort is to build technologies that intervene in these environments.
-In addition to that, Annina is also presently involved in building some experimental disco display devices.